farlies/rsked/README.md

 - [mpg321](http://mpg321.sourceforge.net/)

-The `ogg123` player plays Ogg-Vorbis recordings, and is required to play announcments in `rsked`.
+The `ogg123` player plays Ogg-Vorbis recordings, and is required to play announcements in `rsked`.
 The music player daemon `mpd` is extremely versatile and recommended.
 The lightweight `mpg321` player is suitable for MP3 files.
 All of these programs can play both individual files and playlists.